Here you can find out about our fees, plus loans and other financial support that might be available to you.

 When planning your finances, you will also need to consider other expenses such as living costs, accommodation fees and study materials.
 Our student finance calculator can help you budget for your first year.
 Our tuition fees and support section also offers further information.

 Physics and Astronomy offers a scholarship scheme accessible via a competitive scholarship exam taken at our pre-Christmas Visit Days.
-The top five candidates in this exam will be offered a scholarship consisting of £5,000 upon registration for the first year and £5,000 per year for subsequent years subject to continuing first-class performance up to a total value of £20,000.
+The top five candidates in this exam will be offered a scholarship.
+This consists of £5,000 upon registration for the first year and £5,000 per year for subsequent years subject to continuing first-class performance up to a total value of £20,000.

 Successful applicants will receive an unconditional offer on their chosen Physics and Astronomy course.